-- 7.3 How should variable costs have differed from budget? - For example, consider a candle-maker with budgeted sales of 800 candles, using £800 of wax (eg £1 per candle).
+- C How should variable costs have differed from budget? - For example, consider a candle-maker with budgeted sales of 800 candles, using £800 of wax (eg £1 per candle).

-If actual sales were 1,000 candles, the cost of wax should be $\pounds200$ more than forecast.
+If actual sales were 1,000 candles, the cost of wax should be £200 more than forecast.

-7.4 How did variable costs differ from budget?

-If the candle-maker spent £1,100 on wax for 1,000 candles, the business has spent £100 more on wax than it should have.
+- D How did variable costs differ from budget? - ◆ If the candle-maker spent £1,100 on wax for 1,000 candles, the business has spent £100 more on wax than it should have done.

 Looking at it another way, the price of wax has risen by ten pence per candle to £1.10.
 Why?
-Did the price of wax increase, or was more wax wasted in production?
+Did the price of wax increase, or was more wax wasted in the production process?

-7.5 Are any of the cost changes permanent?

-• For example, if the candle-maker had to

-use a more expensive supplier for the extra wax.
+- E Are any of the cost changes permanent? - ◆ For example, if the candle-maker had to use a more expensive supplier for the extra wax.
 If sales fall to normal levels, the business may be able to use the original supplier for all its wax again, at a cost of £1 per candle.

-8 Actual cash
+Actual cash

-8.1 How does your month-end cash balance compare with your forecast balance?

-8.2 What caused any differences?

-- Was turnover different from budget? - Were costs different from budget? - Was the timing of cashflow different?
-For example, did customers delay payment longer than you had budgeted for? - 8.3 Change your future cash budget to reflect any timing differences. - For example, if sales were as expected, but a large customer delayed payment, you must increase the forecast incoming cash for the month in which you now expect to be paid. - 8.4 Keep changing your future cash budget to reflect the actual cash balance. - For example, suppose you have budgeted for an overdraft of £2,000 at the end of September, and £10,000 at the end of October.
+- A How does your month-end cash balance compare with your forecast balance? - B What caused any differences? - ◆ Was turnover different from budget? - Were costs different from budget? - Was the timing of cashflow different?
+For example, did customers delay payment longer than you had budgeted for? - C Change your future cash budget to reflect any timing differences. - For example, if sales were as expected, but a large customer delayed payment, you must increase the forecast incoming cash for the month in which you now expect to be paid. - D Keep changing your future cash budget to reflect the actual cash balance. - ◆ For example, suppose you have budgeted for an overdraft of £2,000 at the end of September, and £10,000 at the end of October.
 But at the end of September, the actual overdraft is £2,500.

 If nothing else has changed in the October budget, you should now budget for an overdraft of £10,500 at the end of October, £500 more than previously budgeted.

-9 Keep up to date
+Seep up to date

-- 9.1 Your budgets should always represent accurate and realistic targets. - This way, you will know what to expect.
-You will be able to tell what has gone according to plan, and foresee problems and opportunities in time to take action. - 9.2 If circumstances change, update your budgets so that next month you can tell what else is different.
+- A Your budgets should always represent accurate and realistic targets. - This way, you will know what to expect.
+You will be able to tell what has gone according to plan, and foresee problems and opportunities in time to take action. - B If circumstances change, update your budgets so that next month you can tell what else is different. - ◆ For example, if you have increased your employees' rate of pay, change your budgeted costs to reflect that.